homerotl/vfdclock/README.md

  * Display date and time using a Vacuum Fluorescent Display (VFD) controlled by a Raspberry PI using a SPI interface
  * Able to charge an iPhone via USB and lightning cable
+ * Display latest stock market information

 And this is the To-Do list:

  * By default the display is off and it gets activated by a motion sensor on top
  * Sync time and date with NTP
- * Display latest stock market information if it is a traiding day
+ * Display stock market information only if it is a traiding day
  * Display local wather info

 # Setup Steps: